CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

 ## 9 • INFLUENCE - STANDARD RULES

 Influence is the only way that your characters can directly affect your Ringwraith opponent’s resources.
 During your site phase, one and only one of your characters may tap to attempt to influence away one of your opponent’s characters, followers, allies, factions, or items.
 This may only take place if the influencing character and the target of the influence are at the same site.
 If you successfully influence the target, it is discarded.
-In some cases, you may reveal an identical card and attempt to play it (i.e., he convinces the target to join his side).
+In some cases, you may reveal an identical card and attempt to play it (i.e., they convince the target to join their side).

-Such an influence attempt may not be made on the first turn, and your Ringwraith may not make such an attempt on the turn he is revealed.
+Such an influence attempt may not be made on the first turn, and your Ringwraith may not make such an attempt on the turn they are revealed.

 {: .note }
 > **Note:** An influence check can never be made against your Ringwraith, a Ringwraith follower, an ally controlled by your Ringwraith, or an item controlled by your Ringwraith.